 With 66 public plazas are in the works across New York City, a diverse set of neighborhoods now use public space for these critical, unstructured, free form interactions with one another.

 I am optimistic that New York is not only becoming a leader at reclaiming streets for people, but well on its way to becoming the hide and seek capital of the world.

 Micaéla Birmingham is an urban planner specializing in public parks and open space.
 She is a consultant for the Neighborhood Plaza Partnership.

-Interested in creating a plaza or playstreet in your neighborhood?
+RESOURCES: Interested in creating a plaza or playstreet in your neighborhood?
 Click here for information on how to get started: